 Another difference between Crémant d’Alsace and Champagne is the price tag—it’s possible to find bottles of Crémant d’Alsace rosé for under $20, a daunting challenge for a comparable bottle of Champagne.
 This means the wine is more suitable for cocktail purposes, as with the Rose-Colored Glass.

 The Rose-Colored Glass has a similar base as the classic Champagne cocktail, which calls for a plopping a sugar cube into a Champagne flute, dabbing it with bitters and pouring Champagne, or another sparkling wine, over it.
-But here, the drink is built with more bitters, simple syrup rather than a sugar cube, and some lemon juice to add brightness and tartness.
-A coupe steps in for the flute, and to complete the look, a rose petal garnish.
+But here, the drink is built with more bitters, simple syrup rather than a sugar cube and lemon juice to add brightness and tartness.
+A coupe steps in for the traditional flute, and to complete the look, it’s finished with a rose petal garnish.

 The resulting drink is bright and bubbly, aromatic and gently sweet.
 It’s lovely any time of year, but especially for romantic occasions like anniversaries, Valentine’s Day, and or any random date night.